-We welcome compelling, thoughtful articles exploring the principles underlying a free society: private property, the rule of law, voluntary exchange, individual rights, morality, self-responsibility, charity, mutual aid, and limitations on power.
+We welcome compelling, thoughtful articles exploring trends, principles, and ideas underlying a free society: private property, the rule of law, voluntary exchange, individual rights, morality, personal character, cultural evolution, self-responsibility, charity, mutual aid, and limitations on power.

 What to Submit

 We publish nonfiction articles that are accessible to intelligent lay readers — particularly young people.
 We emphasize the positive case for liberty in the political, social, and economic spheres.
 We avoid name-calling and partisan politics.
 We do not advocate political action as a cure for problems caused by government intervention.
 Instead, we want to set out the vision of a free society, leaving transition measures largely to other organizations.

 How to Submit